 Perinatal anxiety and depression are mental health challenges experienced during pregnancy or in the year after childbirth.
 You might hear it called:

 - Perinatal or antenatal anxiety and/or depression if you experience anxiety during pregnancy.

 - Postnatal anxiety and/or depression if you experience it after giving birth.

 Perinatal mental health challenges are those which occur during pregnancy or in the first year following the birth of a child.
-Perinatal mental illness affects 12-20% of women, and covers a wide range of conditions.
-If left untreated, it can have significant and long lasting effects on the woman and her family.
+Perinatal mental challenges affects 12-20% of women, and covers a wide range of conditions.
+Me can also suffer with Peri/Postnatal depression and anxiety.
+If left untreated, it can have significant and long lasting effects on the person and their family.
 Perinatal mental health challenges can also have long-standing effects on children’s emotional, social and cognitive development.